 Ms Harete Hipango has been selected to run for National in this year’s elections, due to be held in September.
-Harete will be contesting the General Seat of Whanganui and she will make an awesome MP.
+Harete will be contesting the General Seat of Whanganui.
 She is from Whanganui, and is a prominent local barrister and solicitor.
 Harete is married to Dean, and they have three grown children.
+Harete is an awesome person and will make a great MP.

 Running for Parliament